<< Click to Display Table of Contents >> OAuth 2.0 configuration with Azure AD for the Work Portal |

 1.5 Create a valid access key for the app

-Go to the Certificates & Secrets and then click on New client secret.
+Go to the Certificates & Secrets and then click New client secret.

 Note that the above access keys must have an expiration date, and you are therefore, in charge of managing and looking after its validity. |